Visit Azul.com Support

 Contact Us

-This page shows how to troubleshoot a misbehaving Optimizer Hub and any Azul Zulu Prime Builds of OpenJDK (Azul Zulu Prime JVM) instances using Optimizer Hub.
+This page shows how to troubleshoot a misbehaving Optimizer Hub and any Azul Zing Build of OpenJDK (Zing) instances using Optimizer Hub.

 Client VM Troubleshooting